 - The House on Mango Street by Sandra Cisneros (ISBN 0-67-973477-5)

-You may purchase your books online by visiting COM's online bookstore, or may buy the books at the COM campus.
-Please purchase second edition of the Spanish for Eductors text, since content and pagination in the first edition does not match with course assignments, also please be sure to get the edition with audio CDs.
+Book Purchases: Students may purchase their books online by visiting COM's online bookstore, or students may buy the books at the COM campus.
+Please purchase second edition of the Spanish for Eductors text, since content and pagination in the first edition does not match with course assignments also please be sure to get the edition with audio CDs.

 What To Do When You First Access The Course Online